60) Transferred, Transformed, Transcended

 Throughout life, every mortal being, like the Adams, is faced with circumstances demanding choices to respond either

-Our responses to circumstances – good and bad – transforms who we are becoming throughout our lifetime, until the point of death in which we are locked into our eternal destiny as having transformed into God’s likeness – his character, mindset, personality, and way of relating to others – or into the Adversary’s likeness by self-indulgence and self-exaltation.
+Throughout our lifetime on earth, our responses to circumstances – good and bad – transforms who we are becoming throughout our lifetime, until the point of death in which we are locked into our eternal destiny as having transcended to whatever degree we have cooperated with into God’s likeness – his character, mindset, personality, and way of relating to others – or into the Adversary’s likeness by self-indulgence and self-exaltation.

-“…put ye on the Lord Jesus Christ, and make not provision for the flesh, to fulfil the lusts thereof…For the kingdom of God is not meat and drink [think the Lord’s Supper, the Eucharist or any religious practice or prohibition]; but righteousness, and peace, and joy in the Holy Ghost.
-For he that in these things serveth Christ is acceptable to God…” (Romans 14:17-18)
+“…put ye on the Lord Jesus Christ, and make not provision for the flesh, to fulfil the lusts thereof…For the kingdom of God is not meat and drink [think the Lord’s Supper, the Eucharist or any religious practice or prohibition]; but righteousness, and peace, and joy in the Holy Ghost.”
+(Romans 14:17-18)

 This is just common sense.
 The person we become is developed by

-- and stored permanently in the brain as memories, values, reflexive attitudes, morals.
+3. and stored permanently in the brain as memories, values, reflexes, responses, morals.

 Transcendence refers to the very highest and most inclusive or holistic levels of human consciousness, behaving and relating, as ends rather than means, to oneself, to significant others, to human beings in general, to other species, to nature, and to the cosmos.
 (The Farther Reaches of Human Nature, New York, 1971, p.
 269.)